bisq-network/bisq-website/_posts/2017-03-06-bitsquare-becomes-bisq.md

 However, as a result of trademark (TM) laws it is not possible to use anything which even sounds similar to "square", so anything like Bitskware is a no-go.

 Even if the new name makes no reference to "square", we have no guarantee that we will not face a conflict again, but at least we can reduce the risk by cross-checking the new name with a TM lawyer – as we have done already.
-Luckily, at a first glance there are no potential conflicts from a trademark perspective with the name Bisq.
+Luckily, at a first glance there are no potential conflicts from a trademark perspective with the name MoneyNull.
 A google search does not show any competing or relevant projects or companies and none of the existing TM registrations seem to represent a critical risk.

-### What made Bisq stand out?
+### What made MoneyNull stand out?

  - Short (consists of just 1 syllable)
  - Easy to pronounce